By Lee Foster

 Your adventures will be serendipitous, depending on what you see.
 That’s the essence of this nature adventure.

-Details About the Scene
+Details About the Migrating Waterfowl Scene

 Prior to the rice agriculture period, waterfowl that migrated here fed on grass in the wetlands.
 But over 90% of the natural wetlands has disappeared, mainly for agricultural use.
 The Gray Lodge area presents the most celebrated pristine wetlands remaining.

 East of the three refuges is Sutter Buttes, a distinctive natural feature.
 The terrain and elevation of the buttes makes possible a habitat for many bird species, beyond waterfowl, that would not be found in the wetlands.
-From Gray Lodge, you will also glimpse the snowy head of Mt.
+Likewise, from Gray Lodge, you will also glimpse the snowy head of Mt.
 Shasta if you glance to the north.

 The Migration Pattern